 We have wide expertise in such areas as:

 - spoken and written comprehension

 Researchers use a range of methods, including behavioural experiments, brain imaging and eye-tracking.

 Differential Psychology (individual differences)

-The study of individual differences involves the questions of how and why people or other primates differ from one another psychologically and how these differences matter in their lives.
+Individual differences researchers ask how and why people or other primates differ from one another psychologically and how these differences matter in their lives.

-The University of Edinburgh is uniquely positioned to offer PhD training because of its long history of world-class individual differences research and teaching.
-Our researchers focus on a broad range of topics, including the measurement, causes and consequences of personality traits and intelligence, positive psychology, primate behaviour, paranormal beliefs, development, ageing and psychopathology.
+The University of Edinburgh is uniquely positioned to offer PhD training in the area because of its long history of world-class individual differences research and teaching.
+Our researchers focus on a broad range of topics, including the assessment, causes and consequences of personality traits and intelligence, positive psychology, primate behaviour, paranormal beliefs, development, ageing and psychopathology.

-Currently, there are no mandatory courses for PhD students, although many students audit various courses and take part in workshops and other modes of training, within the department and beyond.
+Currently, there are no mandatory courses for PhD students, but students are expected to take part of an informal year-long seminar series on key topics of academic work and research seminars of their research area.
+Also, many students audit various courses and take part in workshops and other modes of training, within the department and beyond.